bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-This is not the case in Rails applications, where application classes and modules are just available everywhere without `require` calls:
+This is not the case in Rails applications, where application classes and modules are available everywhere without `require` calls:

 ```ruby
 class PostsController < ApplicationController